marp-team/marp-vscode/README.md

 ### Preview Marp Markdown

-Marp for VS Code can preview your Marp Markdown with the same way as [a native Markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview).
+While enabled Marp features by `marp: true`, Marp for VS Code can preview your Marp Markdown with the same way as [a built-in Markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview).

+If you are not familiar with editing Markdown on VS Code, we recommend to learn what you can do in [VS Code documentation](https://code.visualstudio.com/docs/languages/markdown) at first.

 ### IntelliSense for Marp directives